Balto raises $10 million to analyze call center conversations with AI

 But Balto says business has been booming during the pandemic, with the addition of customers like Empire Today, eHealth, and National General Insurance.
 Balto claims it has seen a 90-second average improvement in handle time and a 35% increase in conversion rates.

-“COVID-19 has ripped the carpet out from under sales managers across the country,” CEO and cofounder Marc Bernstein told VentureBeat via email.
+“COVID-19 has ripped the carpet out from under sales managers across the country,” Balto CEO and cofounder Marc Bernstein told VentureBeat via email.
 “Balto provides the real-time call guidance they need to empower agents and sales executives to work remotely.
 It’s like having a coach at your side during every call to help agents say the right thing at the right time … Customers are seeing 35% higher sales conversion rates, 75% faster ramp time for new agents.
 One customer said their close rate was up 132%.
 We’re ready to roll out to new enterprises, and this funding will pave that path.”

 Sierra Ventures led today’s series A, with participation from Jump Capital, OCA Ventures, Cultivation Capital, and others.
-This brings the company’s total raised to over $14 million.
+The round brings the company’s total raised to over $14 million.